shahan-sikandar/Generating-Keywords-for-Google-Ads/README.md

-# My-Python-projects
+# Generating Keywords for Google Ads
-I have completed these projects while learning on datacamp.
+I have completed this project while learning on datacamp.